DevonGoldstone/ProjectWetSpot/FunctionalDesignSpecification.md

 ####  1.4.1 Dependencies

-###	1.5 Competitor product functionality
+###	1.5 Required product functionality
-The competitor products listed in the Customer Requirements Specification were all reviewed for functionality, a list of these features has been collated in the table below categorised by which CRS requirement they meet (if any):
+Means of meeting the customer requirements specification have been collated and listed in the table below (categorised by which CRS requirement they meet:

 ##  Monitoring Functionality
 | Priority |	Functionality	|	Applicable requirement(s)	|